2023 Call for Abstracts

 - An exception may be granted in cases in which the Securities and Exchange Commission (SEC) requires a press release to comply with security laws.
 ASH will consider such requests on an ad hoc basis.
 More information on requesting such an exception can be found on the ASH website.

-- Authors must notify ASH if, after the submission deadline, the data are accepted for publication and will be published online or in print before the ASH annual meeting.
+- Authors must notify ASH if, after the submission deadline (August 1), the work submitted for publication is accepted for journal publication and will be published online or in print before the ASH annual meeting.
+Authors should request a delay in publication in this instance.
 Publication before the meeting may result in the abstract being removed from the meeting.

 - If the Embargo Policy is violated, the abstract may be withdrawn by ASH from presentation at the annual meeting and from publication.

 - More detailed information about the Society’s Embargo Policy is located on the ASH website.
-Please contact ASH Communications Specialist Leah Enser at [email protected] or with any questions.
+Please contact ASH Communications Manager Leah Enser at [email protected] or 202-552-4927 with any questions.

-- Late-breaking Abstracts must be submitted online through the official online abstract submission system.
-E-mails and word processing files not submitted through the site will not be accepted.
+- Abstracts must be submitted online through the official online abstract submission system.
+Abstracts sent via e-mail to ASH will not be accepted.

-- There is a $125 non-refundable handling fee for submitting an abstract.
+- There is a $85 non-refundable handling fee for submission of each abstract.
 Payment must be made by credit card; Visa, MasterCard, and American Express are accepted.
 Purchase orders and checks will not be accepted.
-The abstract submission fee does not include registration for the annual meeting; therefore, all authors planning to attend the ASH annual meeting must register for the meeting.
+The abstract submission fee does not include registration for the annual meeting; therefore, all authors planning to attend the ASH annual meeting must register.

 - Electronic submission works optimally with Microsoft Internet Explorer 7+, Mozilla Firefox 3.0+, and Safari or MAC OS 10.4+.
 Netscape Navigator 7.7+ is supported, but its use is discouraged, since not all features are available.
 The online abstract submission system will provide links so that you can download free browser software.